-Your fee includes: spay or neuter, at least three rounds of vaccines for puppies and kittens, or all necessary vaccines for adults, rabies certificate and a microchip.
+At least three rounds of vaccines for puppies and kittens or all necessary vaccines for adults

-If a dog is heartworm Positive, Animal Justice League will cover all expenses related to heartworm treatment until a confirmed negative test.
+If a dog is heartworm positive, Animal Justice League will cover all expenses related to heartworm treatment until there is a confirmed negative test.

-The adoption fee also helps recover expenses incurred while in foster care such as medical, food, and transportation costs.
+Adoption fees also help us recover expenses incurred while in foster care such as medical, food and transportation costs.